bentasker/telegraf-plugins/hibp-domain-search/README.md

 ### Output

-Output metrics are grouped in one of two ways.
+Output metrics are grouped in one of three ways.

 #### Grouped by email